-KEY CHARACTERISTICS OF THE AWARD CRITERIA
+KEY CHARACTERISTICS OF THE CRITERIA

-1. The Criteria focus on business results.

-The Criteria focus on the key areas of business performance, given below.

-Business results are a composite of:

-- (1) customer satisfaction/retention;

-- (2) financial and marketplace performance;

-- (3) product and service performance;

-- (4) productivity, operational effectiveness, and responsiveness;

-- (5) human resource performance/development;

-- (6) supplier performance/development; and

-- (7) public responsibility/good citizenship.
+- The Criteria focus on business results.
+The Criteria focus on the key areas of business performance, given below. - Business results are a composite of: - (1) customer satisfaction/retention; - (2) financial and marketplace performance; - (3) product and service quality, performance, delivery, and innovation; - (4) operational effectiveness, including productivity and responsiveness; - (5) human resource performance/development; - (6) supplier performance/development; and - (7) public responsibility/good citizenship.

-These results areas cover overall company performance, including financial performance.
-The results areas also recognize the importance of suppliers and of community and national well-being.
+These results cover overall company performance, including financial performance, and also recognize the importance of suppliers, the needs of communities, and the needs of the Nation.